• Skip to primary navigation

 Notes

-Almond Flour – Use SUPER FINE and no meal.
+Almond Flour - Use super fine almond flour and not meal.

-Do not use hot coconut oil – If your coconut oil is solid, then melt in the microwave and cool to lukewarm before making adding to the dough.
+Do not use hot coconut oil – If your coconut oil is solid, then melt it in the microwave and cool it to lukewarm before adding it to the dough.

 Brown sugar – Use light or golden brown sugar and not dark brown.